Walter Benjamin: Career

 At Bloch's suggestion, he read Lukács's History and Class Consciousness (1923).
 He also met the Latvian Bolshevik and actress Asja Lācis, then residing in Moscow; he became her lover and she was a lasting intellectual influence on him.

-A year later, in 1925, Benjamin withdrew The Origin of German Tragic Drama as his possible qualification for the habilitation teaching credential at the University of Frankfurt am Main at Frankfurt am Main, fearing its possible rejection.
+A year later, in 1925, Benjamin withdrew The Origin of German Tragic Drama as his possible qualification for the habilitation teaching credential at the University of Frankfurt am Main, fearing its possible rejection.
 The work was a study in which he sought to "save" the category of allegory.
 It proved too unorthodox and abstruse for its examiners, who included prominent members of the humanities faculty, such as Hans Cornelius.
 Max Horkheimer also sat on the panel of examiners who rejected Benjamin's thesis.
-Horkheimer later serves as both patron and promoter of Benjamin's work at the Institute for Social Research and is best remembered as the co-author of Benjamin's closest disciple Theodor Adorno's magnum opus, the Dialectic of the Enlightenment (a book which cribs heavily from Benjamin's unpublished, esoteric writings in many of its most important passages).
+Horkheimer later served as both patron and promoter of Benjamin's work at the Institute for Social Research and is best remembered as the co-author of Benjamin's closest disciple Theodor Adorno's magnum opus, the Dialectic of the Enlightenment (a book which cribs heavily from Benjamin's unpublished, esoteric writings in many of its most important passages).
 In the case of Benjamin's habilitation, however, Horkheimer presents a united front with Cornelius and Professor Schultz in asking Benjamin to withdraw his application for the habilitation to avoid disgrace on the occasion of the examination.
 That is to say: His committee informed him that he will not be accepted as an academic instructor in the German university system.

 A diagram of the internecine dynamics of Benjamin's habilitation committee's rejection of his work bear recollection here, as they determine something of the character of his later career and ultimate legacy.
-Hans Cornelius had been Adorno's mentor in the institutional context of the university, whereas once Adorno started actually teaching as a professor at the University of Frankfurt, he devoted his seminars to Benjamin's rejected work.
-Adorno's 1931 and 1932 seminars, delivered at Frankfurt University, devoted themselves to a close reading of the Origins of German Tragic Drama.
-Adorno was still teaching this class on the Origins of German Tragic Drama during the winter semester that Adolf Hitler came to power, although at that time it was not listed in the course catalog--whereas Adorno's academic mentor Cornelius, who had rejected this thesis, is today remembered primarily because of his rejection of Benjamin's habilitation.
-Horkheimer becomes a footnote to the career of Benjamin's apprentice.
-Schultz--the other member of Benjamin's committee who seems to have directed him to the subject of Baroque drama in the first place, only to reject the thesis that derived from this recommendation--is virtually altogether forgotten.
+Hans Cornelius had been Adorno's mentor in the institutional context of the university, whereas once Adorno started actually teaching as a professor at the University of Frankfurt am Main, he devoted his seminars to Benjamin's rejected work.
+Adorno's 1931 and 1932 seminars, delivered at the University of Frankfurt am Main, devoted themselves to a close reading of The Origin of German Tragic Drama.
+Adorno was still teaching this class on The Origin of German Tragic Drama during the winter semester that Adolf Hitler came to power, although at that time it was not listed in the course catalog – whereas Adorno's academic mentor Cornelius, who had rejected this thesis, is today remembered primarily because of his rejection of Benjamin's habilitation.
+Max Horkheimer becomes a footnote to the career of Benjamin's apprentice.
+Schultz – the other member of Benjamin's committee who seems to have directed him to the subject of Baroque drama in the first place, only to reject the thesis that derived from this recommendation – is virtually altogether forgotten.
 The episode in the history of the German academy is immortalized in the bon mot, "One cannot habilitate intellect."